dustyshaw/StudyNest/README.md

 5 pts - Experience: all experiences mobile friendly
 ---
 ## Nov 23 - Steaks & Progress
+- [ ] Be able to update time spent on task ( update last active day on user )
+- [ ] Add module assessment
 - [ ] Update user streak
 - [ ] Update module progress based on assignment
 - [ ] Ability to complete an assignment